coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. exn:: @qualid__parse should go from Numeral.int to @type or (option @type).
 Instead of Numeral.int, the types Numeral.uint or Z or Int63.int or Numeral.numeral could be used (you may need to require BinNums or Numeral or Int63 first).

-     The parsing function given to the :cmd:`Numeral Notation` vernacular is not of the right type.
+     The parsing function given to the :cmd:`Number Notation` vernacular is not of the right type.

    .. exn:: @qualid__print should go from @type to Numeral.int or (option Numeral.int).
 Instead of Numeral.int, the types Numeral.uint or Z or Int63.int or Numeral.numeral could be used (you may need to require BinNums or Numeral or Int63 first).

-     The printing function given to the :cmd:`Numeral Notation` vernacular is not of the right type.
+     The printing function given to the :cmd:`Number Notation` vernacular is not of the right type.

    .. exn:: Unexpected term @term while parsing a numeral notation.